Robert-van-Engelen/Forth500/manual.md

 The `KEY` word returns a nonzero 7-bit ASCII code and ignores any special keys.

-The `EKEY` word returns a PC-E500(S) key event code as two bytes b1 and b2 stored in a single 16 bit cell b1+256\*b2.
-A 7-bit nonzero ASCII code is returned as b1 when b2 is zero.
-If b1 is zero then b2 contains the PC-E500(S) second byte code assigned to special keys.
-See BASIC `INPUT$` in the PC-E500 manual page 268 for the corresponding key code table for byte 2.
+The `EKEY` word returns a PC-E500(S) key event code.
+A positive 7-bit ASCII code is returned or a negative code for special keys.
+A negative value corresponds to the PC-E500(S) second byte code but negated.
+See BASIC `INPUT$` in the PC-E500 manual page 268 for the corresponding key code tables.
+For example, the ANS key code is `$90` returned by `EKEY` as `$-90` (or `$FF70`).

 The `INKEY` word returns a value between 0 and 255.
 See BASIC `INKEY$` in the PC-E500 manual page 265 for the corresponding key code table.